 In the Dryer:

-- Instead of using dryer sheets, add 5-10 drops of lavender, lemon, bergamot, sandalwood, geranium, or other YL essential oil to a dampened washcloth and toss into the dryer.
+- Instead of using dryer sheets, add 5-10 drops of lavender, lemon, bergamot, sandalwood, geranium, or other YL essential oil to a dampened washcloth or wool dryer ball and toss into the dryer.

 - Water bottles (different sizes)